opennms-forge/ansible-provisioning/README.md

-# Ansible provisioning into OpenNMS Horizon
+# 🚀 Ansible provisioning into OpenNMS Horizon ✨

-We have seen a lot of people managing their system configuration with Ansible.
+Encoding your infrastructure using Ansible is widely adopted.
+Ansible knows where, what and how you want to run your applications and infrastructure components.
-While this is a place where applications and monitoring agents get deployed, it is an ideal place to define how you want it to be tested during operations.
+We think getting hooked into these workflows is an ideal place to define how you want to monitor your infrastructure and applications during operation.
-We think deploying applications serving in production and running operational tests, should be close together.
-This repository is a conceptual playground investigating how we use Ansible to drive the node inventory and the service monitoring in OpenNMS Horizon.
+This repository is a conceptual playground investigating how we can use Ansible to fill the node inventory, define the service monitoring.
+With Ansibles customization capabilities we can also investigate enrichment of nodes and services to drive notification workflows for alerting.

 ![Ansible-Provisioning.png](Ansible-Provisioning.png)

-## Goal
+## 🎯 Goal

 * Using environments like `develop`, `staging`, and `production` as a driver for requisitions as a node inventory in OpenNMS Horizon.
 * Providing a workflow to deploy applications and assign operational service tests together with the application deployment.